 - The incremental solution algorithm provides fast simulated filling.
 Problems with a few thousand degrees of freedom solve within seconds on usual personal workstation (~3GHz Intel i7). - The mold geometry may be a three-dimensional solid, a three-dimensional shell, or any combination of both.
 Onedimensional channel elements may be added to any geometry to simulate phenomena like systems of injection tubes or racetracking.
 Two dimensional surface may be added to three-dimensional mesh to model highly permeable distribution media.
 LimsUI allows user to add such features to the pre-existing mesh. - Multiple injection gates, vents, sensors, and inserts are allowed.
-These may be modified as the filling simulation progresses, allowing for example opening and closing of injection gates and vents as needed. - The role of fabric deformation during the preforming stage may be included using additional code, available from the University of Delaware for the simulation of draping (DRAPE) and permeability predictions (PERM).
-This code is easily integrated with LIMS.
+These may be modified as the filling simulation progresses, allowing for example opening and closing of injection gates and vents as needed. - The role of fabric deformation during the preforming stage may be included using additional code, available from the University of Delaware, easily integrated with LIMS.